Oklahoma Sooners football: Bud Wilkinson era (1947–1963)

 Following Tatum's departure, Bud Wilkinson was promoted to head coach.

 In his first season, the Sooners went 7–2–1 and shared the conference title with Kansas for the second year in a row.
 Over the next two years, Oklahoma lost only a single game and went undefeated in conference play, winning two straight Sugar Bowls.
-In 1949, despite going undefeated and winning the Sugar Bowl, the Sooners were not awarded the national championship, which went to the Notre Dame Fighting Irish, though they did not play in a bowl game.
-At the time, however, most major championship selectors, including the AP and Coaches Polls, did not consider bowl game results when deciding their champion.
+In 1949, despite going undefeated and winning the Sugar Bowl, the Sooners were not awarded the national championship, which went to the Notre Dame Fighting Irish.

-In 1950, Wilkinson guided the Sooners to their first national championship, though they lost the Sugar Bowl to Bear Bryant's Kentucky team.
-That loss was the Sooners' first since a season-opening defeat to Santa Clara in 1948, 31 games earlier.
+In 1950, Wilkinson guided the Sooners to their first national championship, though they lost the Sugar Bowl to Bear Bryant's Kentucky Wildcats.
+At the time, the AP and Coaches Polls selected their champions prior to bowl games.
+The loss snapped a 31-game winning streak that dated back to 1948's season-opening loss to Santa Clara.
 The team's success began to influence the culture of football at the university.
 "People talk a lot about the tradition of football at Oklahoma.
 The person who started that tradition was Bud Wilkinson," Oklahoma native and Hall of Fame wide receiver Steve Largent later said.
 In 1951, while seeking funding to improve the school, university president George Lynn Cross told the Oklahoma legislature that he "would like to build a university of which the football team would be proud."

 In 1952, Oklahoma had its first Heisman Trophy winner in halfback Billy Vessels, a local player from Cleveland, Oklahoma.
-Vessels became the first thousand-yard rusher to win the Heisman and scored 18 touchdowns for the Sooners, who finished 8–1–1, their only loss coming on the road to Notre Dame.
+Vessels became the first thousand-yard rusher to win the Heisman and scored 18 touchdowns for the Sooners, who finished 8–1–1.
+Their only loss that season came on the road to Notre Dame.
 The 1953 team would open the season with a loss to the Fighting Irish and a tie with Pitt.